 for offshore racing - Holden's second time being honoured.
 Roufs was a Canadian skipper who was lost in the Pacific in the 1996 solo race.

-canoe journey from Vancouver to Tatamagouche, NS (Apr.1 - Oct.31, 2014) about 350 km shy of Dominion Beach, Cape Breton.
+from Vancouver to Tatamagouche, NS (Apr.1 - Oct.31, 2014) about 350 km short of his goal at Dominion Beach, Cape Breton.
 His Delorme inReach

 geo-tracking system tracked his progress online.
 He was awarded 2015 Expedition of the Year